chromestone/Advances-In-XR/index.md

   <div style="clear:both; display:table;"></div>
   <b>Figure 5 - Confusion matrices on the augmented dataset where the lower half of the face is removed and evaluation with compressed emotions.</b>
 </div>

+**Analysis**

+In figure 1, we weighted our baseline and finetuned model's output (predicted probabilities for the 8 emotions) by $\alpha$ and $1-\alpha$ repsectively to create an ensemble model.

+The blue curve in fig. 1 actually is to be expected.
+This curve represents our ensemble model's performance on the original AffectNet dataset.
+I hypothesis that our finetuned model performs so poorly because of how we augmented the dataset.
+By zero-ing out the lower half of the face, the feature activations related to the mouth and any lower part of the face are zero.
+This would be true all the way to the last layer, where our finetuning operates on.
+So when we perform gradient descent, the weighting on these features never gets any signal.
+Basically, the eye based features never learn to "play well" with the presence of mouth features.

+Thus it is somewhat unfair to evaluate our finetuned model on the original dataset.
+And in practice, we argue that this usually isn't a problem since the presence of a face almost always means that we can perform landmark detection.
+So that means we can easily zero out the lower half of the face before feeding it into our finetuned model.
+This is how we implemented our eyeFER model in our app.

+This does lead us to be curious.
+What if we also trained a mouthFER?
+Would ensembling such a model with eyeFER lead to even decent results?
+And would adding a finetuned layer (for cross eye/mouth feature relations) get us anywhere close to SOTA?

+Even though we have to take fig. 1 with a grain of salt, we created this graph because we think it is an interesting way to present our results.
+I've read some new papers that deal with overlaying synthetic masks.
+This doesn't seem to be too much of a stretch for future work given the fact that we already have face landmarks.

 ### eyeFER in Practice <a name="ePr"></a>